April 1920 tornado outbreak: April 21 event

-Starkville–Cedarbluff–Aberdeen, Mississippi/Bexar–Hackleburg–Phil Campbell–Spruce Pine–Waco–Mehama, Alabama
+Starkville–Aberdeen, Mississippi/Hackleburg–Phil Campbell–Mehama, Alabama

-A destructive, long-lived tornado developed near Bradley, northeast of Sturgis in Oktibbeha County.
+This deadly, destructive and long-lived tornado developed near Bradley, northeast of Sturgis in Oktibbeha County.
 The funnel rapidly began producing "devastating" damage as it passed northwest of Starkville, with seven dead.
 Moving northeast, the tornado killed 10 more people near Cedarbluff in Clay County, leveling many homes.
 Its path was then 200 to 300 yd wide.
 Thereafter, the tornado entered Monroe County and proceeded to ravage the western part of Aberdeen.
 22 people died there, though it was the only sizable town in the path.
 Widening to at least 1/4 mi wide, the tornado killed five more people in the county before crossing Itawamba County and then moving into Marion County, Alabama.
 In all, the tornado flattened more than 200 homes, mostly small, in Mississippi.

 In Alabama, it leveled entire farms south of Bexar, with nine deaths.
 One farm alone reported 500 hogs killed.
 In Marion County alone, the 1/2 mi tornado killed 20 people and injured about 200, leveling 87 homes and damaging 100, especially in the Hackleburg area.
 In one area, a Ford automobile was hurled 1/4 mi, and a swath up to 1 + 1/2 mi wide was reportedly "swept clean" as homes vanished.
 In Franklin County, the tornado continued to destroy homes near Phil Campbell and Spruce Pine, but most of the deaths were near the Waco quarry, east of Russellville, where small homes were said to have been "wiped out" and swept away.
 19 people died in and near the quarry, nine of whom were part of a family.
 Nearby, large oak trees were wrested from the earth, huge stones thrown "like a feather", and half of a large boulder transported to Littleville, about 11 mi away.

 Continuing into southeast Colbert County, the tornado flattened the Mehama community south of Leighton.
 There, four people died, many homes were destroyed, and numerous cattle were killed; notably, a Ford vehicle, hurled some distance, was stripped of its wheel casings.
 One other home was destroyed nearby at Wolf Springs.
 Afterward, the tornado lost intensity, after having maintained F4 or greater strength for more than 100 mi.
 Southeast of Town Creek, the tornado killed one more person before losing detection near the Tennessee River; the termination of its path is unknown and may have been in Limestone County, Alabama, or southern Tennessee.
 Pronounced darkness occurred at several locations in the path of the storm; one observer near Waco noted that there was no daylight and conditions were "dark as midnight."